silvacms/documentation/source/contents/base.rst

 Versioned content
 ~~~~~~~~~~~~~~~~~

-Registering a new versioned content in Silva works exactly like registering
+Registering a new versioned content in Silva works exactly like
-a regular content, except there is an additional :term:`Grok
+registering a regular content, except there is an additional
-directive` is needed to associate the content class to the versioned
+:term:`Grok directive` is needed to associate the version class to the
 content class:

 .. code-block:: python